ZoinerTejada/hdinsight-docs/hdinsight-etl-at-scale.md

 ### Other options
-If you'd like to use non-hadoop products, SQL Server Integration Services (installed in an Azure VM) and Azure Data Factory both have connectors into HDInsight that allow for data movement.
+Other options for extract and load are SQL Server Integration Services installed in an Azure Virtual Machine and Azure Data Factory.
+Both have connectors into HDInsight that allow for data movement amongst various sources and destinations.

 ## Transform